 Create the Second Tier of the Tree

-Fold the top flap on the left hand of the paper over.
-Fold the bottom portion of the bill into the center as demonstrated in the photo to the left.
+Fold over the top flap on the left side of the paper.
+Fold the bottom portion of the bill into the center as demonstrated in the photo.
 Fold the top flap back to its original position.
 Repeat these steps on the right side of the bill.

 06 of 08

-Create the Bottom of Your Money Tree Origami
+Create the Bottom of Your Dollar Bill Christmas Tree

-Repeat the folds in steps 1-4 on the opposite end of the bill.
+Repeat the folds in steps 1 to 4 on the opposite end of the bill.
 When you're finished, your origami money tree should look like the photo to the left.

 07 of 08